Skip to Content

 Flood

 Because this certainly does not completely solve the problem, we will publish the position paper Flooding in the summer of 2020.
-In it, we make proposals to cover the risk of major floods together with the government.
+In it, we make proposals to cover the risk of major flooding together with the government.

 Taxis

-Then,inMay 2019, we organized a dialogue session on the insurability of taxis.
-Parties involved were present, such as Taxicentrale Amsterdam, Uber, insurers, representatives of the Public Prosecution Service, the RDW and Stichting Wetenschappelijk Onderzoek Verkeersveiligheid (SWOV).
-As a result of thevaluable conversation, SWOV, commissioned by the State Secretary for I&W, is conducting research into safety and the taxi sector, which may provide more clarity.
+Subsequently, in May 2019, we organised a dialogue session on the insurability of taxis.
+Parties involved were present, including Taxicentrale Amsterdam, Uber, insurers, representatives of the Public Prosecution Service, the RDW and theFoundation for Scientific Research on Road Safety (SWOV).
+As a result of thisvaluable conversation, SWOV is conducting research into safety and the taxi sector on behalf of the State Secretary for Infrastructure and Water Management, which may provide more clarity.

 Self-employed

 Insurers find it important that self-employed people who want to take out an AOV that suits their needs can do so and are therefore working to increase insurability.
-Yet they acknowledge that this is not always possible in the current situation.
+However, they acknowledge that this is not always possible in the current situation.

 Solar panels